UniversityOfHelsinkiCS/ipsutin/docs/DataStructures.md

+# Survey

+The `Survey` model represents a high level abstraction of a single survey withing the application.
+This allows the application to have multiple different surveys that each contains different set of `questions`, `recommendations` and `results`.

+## Properties

+- `id` (number): The unique identifier for the survey.
+- `name` (number): The name used to identify the survey and fetch it's data from the backend services.
+Use &#128042;&#128188; (camelCase) as you probably should anyways.

 # Question

 The `Question` model represents a question within a survey.
 It stores various attributes related to the question, including its content, options, and visibility settings.